Welcome to MS Workouts'

 Among those with mild to moderate disability from MS, there is sufficient evidence that exercise training is effective for improving both aerobic capacity and muscular strength.
 Exercise may improve mobility, fatigue, and health-related quality of life.

-Below you can find the rest of our research articles regarding the benefits of strength training for Multiple Sclerosis.
+Below you can find the rest of our research studies and articles regarding the benefits of strength training for Multiple Sclerosis